 - Kosher salt and freshly ground black pepper

-Place potatoes in Dutch oven or large stockpot.
+Place potatoes in a Dutch oven or large stockpot.
 Cover with cold water.
-Bring to a boil over high heat and reduce to simmer.
-Cook until tender and no resistance is met when potatoes are poked with paring knife.
+Bring to a boil over high heat, then reduce to a simmer.
+Cook until potatoes are tender and offer no resistance when poked with a paring knife.

-Carefully peel potatoes under cool running water.
-Peels should slip off easily.
-Transfer potatoes to large bowl as you peel them.
-Pass potatoes through ricer or food mill set over bowl of stand mixer.
+Carefully peel potatoes under cool running water; peels should slip off easily.
+Transfer potatoes to a large bowl as you peel them.
+Pass potatoes through a ricer or food mill set over the bowl of a stand mixer fitted with a paddle attachment.
 Add melted butter and half of cream to potatoes.

-Whip on low speed using paddle attachment until cream and butter are incorporated, about 30 seconds.
+Whip on low speed until cream and butter are incorporated, about 30 seconds.
 Increase speed to high and whip until smooth and creamy, about 1 minute.
 Adjust to desired consistency with more cream and/or chicken stock.
 Season to taste with salt and pepper.
-Keep warm until serving.
+Keep warm until ready to serve.